-Azalea Health & Rehab Center is in Wilmington, North Carolina.
-The city offers several available nursing homes.
-This nursing home received an overall grade of B-, which is a respectable rating.
-This grade is right in line with the city grade in Wilmington.
-The best part of this nursing home's profile was is its inspection rating.
-Inspection grades are discussed in the next paragraph.
+Azalea Health & Rehab Center is one of six nursing homes in Wilmington, North Carolina.
+This nursing home was awarded an overall grade of B-, which is a good grade.
+This grade was right in line with the city grade in Wilmington.
+The best part of this place's report card is is its inspection score.
+We discuss inspections in the next paragraph.

 Azalea Health & Rehab Center